PabloPasc/pablopasc.github.io/index.markdown

 **Biography**

+I am currently a postdoctoral research associate in the Probabilistic Systems, Information and Inference group within the Information Engineering division of the Department of Engineering, University of Cambridge.
+I received my PhD degree in Engineering from the University of Cambridge (Churchill College) in July 2025.
+My PhD thesis was titled "Spatial Coupling for High-Dimensional Estimation" and my research focused on developing and implementing efficient and adaptable Bayesian algorithms for high-dimensional statistical estimation.
+These included applications to multi-user communications or group testing.

 I received my BA and MEng degrees from the University of Cambridge (Churchill College).
-My MEng thesis was titled Algorithms for Matrix Estimation.
+My MEng thesis was titled "Algorithms for Matrix Estimation".